Justia 10.0

 Access Support Services

 Reach out to local support services for survivors of abuse.
-Organizations specialized in supporting victims can offer counseling, legal advice, and other resources designed to help individuals cope and recover from their experiences.
+Organizations specializing in victim support can provide counseling, legal advice, and other resources to help individuals cope and recover from their experiences.

 Consult a Lawyer